folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "God, give me life, dear God, please give me peace" > The Lord's Prayer

-* The idea of a perosn praying for God to give them what they truly need is one of the central points of the most famous and univeral Christian prayer, which is known as the "Lord's Prayer".
-Thos who pray the Lord's Prayer asks for God the Father to give them their "daily bread" in referrence to the essential physical and spiritual need on a daily basis in order to live.
+* The idea of a person praying for God to give them what they truly need is one of the central points of the most famous and universal Christian prayer, which is known as the "Lord's Prayer."
+Those who pray the Lord's Prayer ask for God the Father to give them their "daily bread" in reference to the essential physical and spiritual needs on a daily basis in order to live.

   * ***Our Father**, who is in heaven,
   hallowed be Your name.